xavierchia/xavierchia.github.io/_posts/2024-01-14-patterns-frames.md

 It made me miss out a lot.

 My experience of reality and happiness was severely limited.

+Each pattern and frame is like a little cloud shielding me from reality.

 So I've started putting in the work.